 A summa cum laude graduate of Luther, with a degree emphasizing classical trumpet performance, Ailabouni received the master of music degree in jazz studies from Western Michigan University (WMU) in Kalamazoo, Michigan.
 Ailabouni then joined the WMU music faculty, where he taught jazz brass lessons, directed the Jazz Lab Band, and served as co-director of the Western Invitational Jazz Festival.

-Ailabouni has toured internationally in France, Puerto Rico, and Brazil and performed domestically at the Midwest Band Clinic in Chicago, the Detroit International Jazz Festival, Jazz at Lincoln Center in New York City, the Jazz Education Network Conference, and the Monterey Next Generation Jazz Festival and in concerts with Kurt Elling, Paquito D’Rivera, Bob Mintzer, Fred Hersch, Donny McCaslin, John Clayton, and the New York Voices.
+Ailabouni has toured internationally in France, Puerto Rico, and Brazil and performed domestically at the Midwest Band Clinic in Chicago, the Detroit International Jazz Festival, Jazz at Lincoln Center in New York City, the Jazz Education Network Conference, and the Monterey Next Generation Jazz Festival and in concerts alongside Kurt Elling, Paquito D’Rivera, Bob Mintzer, Fred Hersch, Donny McCaslin, Bobby Watson, Edward Simon, John Clayton, Jamey Haddad, and the New York Voices.